UniversityMLCampJeju/2019/README.md

 ### Timeline

 - May 31: budget planning and reservations
-- June 23: attendee’s application due
+- May 31: Application due
-- **July 1: Selecting candidate(s) of participants by mentors (checking the quality of project and possibility of implementation)**
+- **June 7: Announcement of candidate(s) of participants by mentors (checking the quality of project and possibility of implementation and review)**
+- June 9 - July 3: Preliminary activities at their locations (updating the application from the review)
-- July 4: Announcement of final attendees by committee
+- July 5: Evaluation and announcement of final attendees by committee
-- July 15: Mentee-mentor meeting(online/offline) and fix 2-week schedule before joining
+- July 6-20: Mentee-mentor meeting(online) and doing 2-week pre-activity before joining
 - **July 20, 21: Check-in**
 - July 22: Camp starts with the intensive implementation
 - August 1: Interim presentation